FAA downgrades Mexico's aviation safety rating, which blocks new service to the US

 You can read the full statement from Mexico's National Chamber of Air Transport in Spanish on Twitter.

+Mexico has maintained some of the world's loosest entry requirements for foreigners -- no testing or quarantines required.
+But it relies on air traffic to ferry those willing visitors.
+The US-Mexico land border has been closed during the pandemic to the leisure traveler.

+Mexico saw international tourism income in 2020 sliced to less than half that of 2019, according to estimates from the National Tourism Business Council and a center for tourism research at Universidad Anáhuac.

 Top photo: An aerial view of Benito Juarez Airport in Mexico City. stockcam/Getty Images/File.

-CNN's Natalie Gallón contributed to this report.
+CNN's Natalie Gallón, Megan Frye and Forrest Brown contributed to this report.